-Use of pesticides in public realm
+- Use of pesticides in the public realm

 The term "pesticide" is confusing in that it covers both pesticides and herbicides (weedkillers).
 Our contractor uses herbicides approved by the Chemical Regulation Directorate, mainly for weed control in planted beds, since the cost of employing enough staff to do this work by hand would be prohibitive.
 In certain circumstances, manual forms of weed control are not as effective; many invasive weeds re-grow from underground stems and roots if they are not completely removed.

 Landscape Services uses "contact" and "translocated" herbicides that affect only the plants on which they are applied.
 The translocated type moves through the weed and will often eradicate it completely in the first application.
 Contact herbicides as their name suggests will only affect that part of the plant that is touched by the substance.
 Both translocated and contact herbicides are designed to break up in to their constituent parts on contact with the soil.
 This significantly reduces the risk of any serious pollution incident occurring.